bhakti-11/CODSOFT/README.md

     elif "what is your name" in user_input: return "I'm a simple chatbot. im happy to help you"

+    elif "what is codsoft" in user_input:
+        return "It is a excellent platform to get internship"

     elif "how can i learn to code" in user_input: return "search how to code on google"

-    elif "where can i get internship" in user_input: return "follow codsoft on linkedin."

     elif "goodbye" in user_input or "bye" in user_input: return "Goodbye! have a great day."